Updated April 19, 2023

-Diversification of strategies by leading market share companies usually forges a positive social benefit.
+Diversifying strategies by leading market share companies usually forges a positive social benefit.
 Their entry into new industries generates healthy competition across the industry.

 Responding to social needs is one of the most constructive ways for a high market share company to reduce its risks.
 Many companies have earned the trust of their customers because of their continuous efforts to cater to societal needs.
 Companies like Whirlpool, Zenith, and Sears are the ones that immediately come to mind.
 Trust is not an outcome of a clever and sustained public relations campaign.
-It’s rather the satisfaction that the public and customers receive while dealing with the company.
+It’s the satisfaction the public and customers receive while dealing with the company.

 Here are some articles that will help you to get more detail about the Market Share of a Product so go through the link.